magento/merchdocs/src/system/action-log.md

 ## Archiving Admin Actions Log

-Admin action logs can be archive for number days.
-We can also setup to delete those archive after specific time.
-To do that:
+Admin action logs can be archived for any number of days.
+Archives can also be deleted after a specified duration.

 1. In the left panel, expand **Advanced** and choose **System**.
 1. Expand the **Admin Action Log Archiving**.

-    - Set the number of days to keep archived log into **Logs Entry Lifetime, Days**.
+   - Set the number of days to retain archived log in **Logs Entry Lifetime, Days**.
-    - Set the Frequency for make archive into **Log Archiving Frequency**.
+   - Set the Frequency for creating archives in **Log Archiving Frequency**.

 1. When complete, click <span class="btn">Save Config</span>.